MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppxPackageAutoUpdateSettings.md

 ```

 ## DESCRIPTION
-The `Get-AppxPackageAutoUpdateSettings` PowerShell cmdlet will return the settings configured for a specific or all installed Windows Apps in relation to Auto Update and Repair
+The `Get-AppxPackageAutoUpdateSettings` PowerShell cmdlet will return the settings configured for a specific or all installed Windows Apps in relation to Auto Update and Repair.

 ## EXAMPLES